Cambridge Declaration: Conference in Cambridge

 Eventually a conference was held between April 17–20, 1996 in Cambridge, Massachusetts.
 The choice of location was deliberate, since Cambridge was the seat of Harvard University and thus the center of ecclesiastical and intellectual life in 17th century America.
 Cambridge was also the location of The Cambridge Platform, a declaration of church polity made in 1648 by New England Puritans.

 Approximately 100 delegates from around the world gathered for the four-day conference, with the explicit intention of creating an official declaration that would be released once the conference concluded.
 The conference was also important because it included the presence of evangelical Lutherans, who had traditionally kept themselves apart from mainline Evangelical and Reformed movements.

 Throughout the conference, a document was drafted, and suggestions and changes were solicited from the delegates.
 The two principal authors of the Cambridge Declaration, however, were Dr. David F. Wells, and Dr. Michael S. Horton.
 The papers delivered at the conference were later edited and published in the book Here We Stand (Baker Books), edited by James Montgomery Boice and Ben Sasse (republished in 2004).

-Reasons for the Declaration
+Reasons for Declaration

-The conference, and the eventual declaration that was created, was broadly influenced by the following:
+The conference and the eventual declaration that was created were broadly influenced by the following: